mongodb/vault-plugin-secrets-mongodbatlas/website/source/api/secret/databases/mongodbatlas.html.md

 sidebar_title: "MongoDB Atlas"
 sidebar_current: "api-http-secret-databases-mongodbatlas"
 description: |-
-  The MongoDB Atlas plugin for Vault's database secrets engine generates database credentials to access MongoDB Atlas databases.
+  The MongoDB Atlas plugin for Vault's Database Secrets Engine generates MongoDB Database User credentials for MongoDB Atlas.
 ---

-# MongoDB Database Plugin HTTP API
+# MongoDB Atlas Database Plugin HTTP API

-The MongoDB Atlas database plugin is one of the supported plugins for the database secrets engine.
-This plugin generates database credentials dynamically based on configured roles for the MongoDB Atlas database.
+The MongoDB Atlas plugin is one of the supported plugins for the Database Secrets Engine.
+This plugin generates MongoDB Atlas Database User credentials dynamically based on configured roles.

   ~> **Notice:** The following will be accurate after review and approval by Hashicorp, which is in
     progress.
 Until then follow the instructions in the [README developing section](./../../../../../README.md).